IOCCC image by Matt Zucker

 Find all markdown links to local files that do not exist.

-This tool does NOT check that a remote URL exists.
-This tool only checks on links to local files.
+This tool does NOT check that a remote URL exists, it checks on links to local files.

-This tool does NOT check links in a given place in a file.
-This tool only checks that local files linked by markdown exist.
+This tool does NOT check links in a given place in a file, it checks that local files linked by markdown actually exist.

-This tool does NOT check HTML file links.
-This tool only checks markdown based links.
+This tool does NOT check HTML file links, it checks markdown based links.

 Usage: